boazbk/crypto/lec_19_quantum.md

 There is something weird about quantum mechanics.
 In 1935 [Einstein, Podolsky and Rosen (EPR)](http://plato.stanford.edu/entries/qt-epr/) tried to pinpoint this issue by highlighting a previously unrealized corollary of this theory.
 They showed that the idea that nature does not determine the results of an experiment until it is measured results in so called  "spooky action at a distance".
-Namely, making a measurement of one object may  instantaneously  effect the state (i.e., the vector of amplitudes) of another object in the other end of the universe.
+Namely, making a measurement of one object may  instantaneously affect the state (i.e., the vector of amplitudes) of another object in the other end of the universe.

 Since the vector of amplitudes  is just a mathematical abstraction,  the EPR paper was considered to be merely a thought experiment for philosophers to be concerned about, without bearing on experiments.
 This changed when in 1965 John Bell showed an actual experiment to test the predictions of EPR and hence pit intuitive common sense against the quantum mechanics.
 Quantum mechanics won: it turns out that it _is_ in fact possible to use measurements to create correlations between the states of objects far removed from one another that cannot be explained by any prior theory.
-Nonetheless, since the results of these experiments are so obviously wrong to anyone that has ever sat in an armchair,  that there are still a number of [Bell denialists](http://www.scottaaronson.com/blog/?p=2464) arguing that this can't be true and quantum mechanics is wrong.
+Nonetheless, since the results of these experiments are so obviously wrong to anyone that has ever sat in an armchair, there are still a number of [Bell denialists](http://www.scottaaronson.com/blog/?p=2464) arguing that this can't be true and quantum mechanics is wrong.

 So, what is this Bell's Inequality?
 Suppose that Alice and Bob try to convince you they have telepathic ability, and they aim to prove it via the following experiment.